List of Haven characters: William

 Played by Colin Ferguson (seasons 4–5), is a mysterious figure who first appears in the bar where Lexie DeWitt works as a bartender.
 (Lexie is the faux incarnation of Audrey Parker) He helps her see that the bar is not a real place and he slowly brings her to see that she is not who she thinks she is.
 Eventually, with his help, she is able to escape the bar and cross over to this world and Haven.

 William has an ulterior motive for his action.
 He has prior knowledge of who Audrey was originally and wants to reconnect with her.
 When William appears in Haven he is captive of the two thugs who came into the bar (William).
 However, this was a deception, as the thugs work for William and their goal is to make Audrey see who she really is (The Trouble with Troubles).

 Jennifer Mason

 Played by Emma Lahana (season 4), Jennifer is a young woman from Boston with psychiatric problems, hearing voices and needing medication.
 Jennifer, however, has a special relationship with the barn and the voices that she hears are from those inside it.
 She has heard Audrey and Agent Howard and when she sees a report about Duke suddenly appearing in a seal pool at the local aquarium, she goes to visit him, helps him escape police custody and travels to Haven with him.
-Currently, she is in a relationship with him and works for the Teague brothers.
+Currently, she is in a relationship with him and works for the Teagues brothers.
 She dies in the season 4 finale and her body was found in season 5.